Gradient estimates for semigroups associated with stochastic differential equations driven by cylindrical L\'{e}vy processes: SDEs driven by a class of cylindrical L e vy processes

 where $\mathcal{R}(t)$ is given in \eqref{R:t:eqn} and

 where

 and the constant $C_2$ is defined in \eqref{def_constantC2}.
 Dimension dependence of $C_2$ is spelled out in Remark \ref{remark_C_2dimensiondependence}. \end{proposition}

 For our first application of Proposition~\ref{prop_semigroupestimate}, we provide the following upper bound on the Wasserstein distance between the law of a generic random variable $F$ and $\nu$.
-The proof is based on Stein's method and is presented in Section~\ref{section_steinmethod}.
+The proof is based on Stein's method and will be presented in Section~\ref{section_steinmethod}.